 Tennis Ireland E-Vetting Process

 The Garda Vetting process is a vital step in implementing the Code of Conduct and Good Practice for Children in Tennis.
 Each organisation/club working within tennis is committed to protecting all those working with young people and to providing a safe environment for all.
 The Garda Vetting process is just one step in the process of implementing the ‘Code’.
 Leaders should also sign a code of conduct within their club / organisation and children and leaders should be adequately supervised.
-Please refer to our Child Protection Appendices page here where you can find templates for all your clubs needs in building a safe environment for children in our sport.
+Please refer to our safeguarding page where you can find templates for all your clubs needs in building a safe environment for children in our sport.

 For further information please contact our Tennis Ireland Office to speak with Lisa Murphy or Roger Geraghty, Tennis Ireland’s National Children’s Officer.